 You head to the gym, put in your time on the treadmill, run through a few sets of strength-training moves, and go back home.
-You’ve been consistent, but lately your training has stalled or, maybe, you’re still waiting for visible signs of progress to kick in.
+You’ve been consistent, but lately your training has stalled, or maybe you’re still waiting for visible signs of progress to kick in.
 When it comes to adopting a fit lifestyle, lacing up your sneakers and getting in any old workout isn’t always enough.
-Too easy and it could result in nothing more than valuable time wasted.
+And if its too easy, it could result in nothing more than valuable time wasted.
 “There’s a difference between tough training and just going through the motions,” says Fitbit Coach and certified personal trainer Adrian Richardson.
-“If you’re not pushing yourself, you’re spinning your wheels.”
+“If you’re not pushing yourself, you’re just spinning your wheels.”

 Worried your workouts are falling short?
 Run through this expert-curated list of common clues, see where you stand, and readjust according to your training goals.

 When it comes to gauging how hard you’re working, you might feel like you’re giving it your all.
 But if small breaks are becoming prolonged, or if you find yourself moseying at a leisurely pace more often than not, ask yourself one question: Am I perspiring?
 “If you didn’t break a sweat, you’re not raising your body temperature high enough, which means you probably aren’t pushing hard enough,” says Denver-based Fitbit Local Ambassador and personal trainer Jon Cerf.